learnrpgs/learnrpgs.github.io/README.md

 # Roadmap

-1. Add more RPGs focusing on the more popular systems first but ensuring to exapnd out to cover indie RPGs too.
+1. Add more RPGs focusing on the more popular systems first but ensuring to expand out to cover indie RPGs too.
-2. Add some simple explainer pages for conceptcs like NPCs etc.
+2. Add some simple explainer pages for concepts like NPCs etc.